AS-BOX: Additional Sampling Method for Weighted Sum Problems with Box Constraints: Nonnegativity Constraints: AS-NC method

 Obviously, for each FS scenario there holds $\lim_{k \to \infty} \|d(x_k)\|=0$.
 Now, let us denote by $T$ the number of iterations (counting from $\tilde{k}_1$) needed to reach $ \|d(x_k)\| < \nu $.
 Then, we have

 and thus due to \eqref{exp2} we obtain

 Combining this with \eqref{exp1} we obtain the result. \end{proof}

 {\bf{Remark 1. }} Notice that the expected complexity bound $\hat{k}_E$ is very conservative.
 Since we observe the FS scenario in the previous theorem, instead of $\bar{c}$, we can use $c_1 t_{min}$.
 Moreover, instead of $N-1$, we can take $\tilde{N}$, which reveals the influence of the dynamics of increase used in step S5 of AS-NC to the complexity bound.
-Finally, notice that $q$ in fact depends on the size of the additional sample $D_k$.
+Finally, $q$ in fact depends on the size of the additional sample $D_k$.
 Thus, setting e.g. $D_k=1$ for each $k$ yields $q=\min \{w_1,...,w_N\}$ which can be significantly larger than $q=\min \{w_1,...,w_N\}^{N-1}$.
+The complexity bound is of order $ {\cal O}(\nu^{-2}) $ which corresponds to the deterministic case.
+If we take $N_k = N$ for all $k$, the bound becomes deterministic, i.e., the vicinity of a stationary point is reached after at most $\hat{k}= \left\lceil \frac{f(x_0)-f_{low}+\bar{\varepsilon}}{\bar{c} \nu^2} \right\rceil,$ iterations.
+In this case, Assumptions A\ref{assNEW} and A\ref{asswcc} are not relevant and the method coincides with the standard projected gradient method well known from the literature, yielding the same complexity bounds as in \cite{kompleksnost-det}.

 We end this analysis by observing the strongly convex poblems.
-In that case, under Assumption A\ref{A1}, there exists an unique solution $x^*$ of problem \eqref{problem-nc}. \begin{theorem} Suppose that Assumption A\ref{A1} holds and that the sequence $\{x_k\}_{k \in \mathbb{N}}$ generated by AS-NC is bounded.
+In that case, under Assumption A\ref{A1}, there exists a unique solution $x^*$ of problem \eqref{problem-nc}. \begin{theorem} Suppose that Assumption A\ref{A1} holds and that the sequence $\{x_k\}_{k \in \mathbb{N}}$ generated by AS-NC is bounded.
 If the function $f$ is strongly convex, then $\lim_{k \to \infty} x_k=x^*$ a.s. \end{theorem} \begin{proof} Bounded iterates imply Assumption A\ref{assNEW} and thus Theorem \ref{teorema2} implies that every accumulation point of the sequence $\{x_k\}_{k \in \mathbb{N}}$ is a stationary point of \eqref{problem-nc} a.s..
 On the other hand, the strong convexity implies that $x^*$ is the unique stationary point of problem \eqref{problem-nc}.
 Therefore, we conclude that all accumulation points of the sequence $\{x_k\}_{k \in \mathbb{N}}$ are equal to $x^*$ a.s., which further implies that the whole sequence converges to $x^*$ a.s.
 This completes the proof. \end{proof}